Marquette University Payment Policy

 |20%||During the fifth week|

 |No Refund||After the fifth week|

-- No refund will be given for any course, credit-bearing or otherwise, in which a student is enrolled after the 'No Refund' period of the session in which the course is scheduled.
-For a 16 week term, this would be the fifth week of the term, as indicated above.
+- No refund is given for any course, credit-bearing or otherwise, in which a student is enrolled after the 'No Refund' period of the session in which the course is scheduled.
+For a 16-week term, this would be the fifth week of the term, as indicated above.